xueminchi/academic-kickstart/content/authors/admin/_index.md

 # - Visitors
 ---

 Welcome to Xuemin Chi's academic website!
-I am currently a PhD student in Control science and engineering at [Zhejiang University](http://www.zju.edu.cn/).
+I am currently a PhD candidate in Control science and engineering at [Zhejiang University](http://www.zju.edu.cn/).
 I have received Master degree from [Dalian University of Technology](http://www.dlut.edu.cn) in 2019.

-I am passion about contributing to a further understanding of algorithms of path planning and following of self-driving cars and control strategies of adaptive and robust control.
+I am passion about contributing to a further understanding of algorithms of path planning and following of self-driving cars and control strategies of MPC and robust control.